coolaj86/phantomjs-emitter/README.md

 phantomjs-emitter
 =================

-An event emitter you can use between the browser and node side of PhantomJS (when using `node-phantom-simple`).
+An event emitter you can use between the browser and node side of PhantomJS.

+Works with in PhantomJS or node with any of the following modules:

+  * `node-phantom-simple` (used in the examples given here)
+  * `node-phantom` (works, but overcomplicated)
+  * `phantom` (isn't very complete, doesn't work very well)

 This thin wrapper around `window.callPhantom` and `page.evaluate` has (almost exactly) the same API as node's `EventEmitter`